beloslavamalakova/dbl_1/README.md

 ### mining_conversations.py
 To execute the file, simply run the entire file with no additional steps.

+IMPORTANT: being tabbed out of the window that is running the code might break the connection with mongoDB.
+Which will result in the code failing to run.
+So it is advised to not tab out while running this file.
+The expected running time of this file is around 1.5h.

 This python file mines the raw conversations for the following airlines: KLM, AirFrance, British Airways and Lufthansa.
 The conversations are stored as csv files in the format (name of the airline)_conversations.csv in the "conversations" directory.
 The time it takes to mine the conversations will be shown in the terminal for each